 For those who prefer, they can participate in their own walks during the week before the live event and join in for a short virtual presentation on Feb.
 13.

 Join USk Talks at 10 a.m. on Sundays live on Urban Sketchers YouTube channel and be prepared to get inspired, learn and connect with other sketchers from around the world through storytelling and drawing, art history, sketching challenges, tool demos and much more.
 Visit http://www.urbansketchers.org for more information.

-Sing-a-long with Matt Heaton at 10 a.m. on weekdays via Facebook, YouTube and/or Zoom.
+Sing-a-long with Matt Heaton from 4:30 to 5:30 p.m. on Fridays via Facebook.
 Interactive songs will have kids jumping, dancing and singing together with Matt and Friends.

 Virtual Wacky Wednesdays